exercism/docs/building/configlet/lint.md

 - The `"files.exemplar"` key is required
 - The `"files.exemplar"` value must be a non-empty array
 - The `"files.exemplar"` values must not have duplicates
+- The `"files.editor"` key is optional
+- The `"files.editor"` value must be an array
+- The `"files.editor"` values must not have duplicates
 - The files listed in the `"files.solution"` must exist
 - The files listed in the `"files.test"` must exist
 - The files listed in the `"files.exemplar"` must exist
+- The files listed in the `"files.editor"` must exist
 - Files can only be listed in either the `"files.solution"`, `"files.test"` or `"files.exemplar` array (no overlap)
 - The `"forked_from"` key is optional
 - The `"forked_from"` value must be an array